Top 10 Tips to Building a Successful STEM Grant Proposal

 6. Follow Directions

-Take the time, be thorough and double-check your work.
+Take your time, be thorough and double-check your work.
 Once you understand the parameters your proposal will need to fit, it’s time to go to start convincing.

 7. Tell Your Story